Constant Content is one of the best places to sell your writing and make some relatively easy money. Why not try it?

 The manual supplied to writers suggests that writers charge around 10 cents per word.
 As you can imagine, that lifts it high out of the reach of the content mills.
 Since their standards are high and their proofreading rigorous, clients know they are buying quality if they choose CC.

 Bear in mind when you set your price, Constant Content will expect their cut.
 Their cut is rather high at 35 percent, but since they have a reputation as the place to go to buy quality content, I feel that's OK.
 You can set your account to pay monthly or fortnightly via PayPal once you've reached the minimum threshold of $5.

-In my experience the answer is yes, or it's probably more realistic to say around 80 percent of what is on their sells.
+In my experience, the answer is yes, or it's probably more realistic to say around 80 percent of what is on there sells.
 Some articles sell very quickly.
-I wrote a piece the other day, put it on the platform for $70 and it sold in 2 days.
-Usually you have to wait a while longer.
+I wrote a piece the other day, put it on the platform for $70, and it sold in 2 days.
+Usually, you have to wait a while longer.
 Sometimes you will have to wait months for a piece to go.

 If you accept that 80 percent of your stuff will go eventually, the more you have in your CC catalogue, the more of a return you can expect.
 As long as you're not desperate for cash immediately, you can view it as money in the bank.